FlipsideCrypto/ethereum-models/models/doc_descriptions/dex/eth_ez_dex_swaps_table_doc.md

 {% docs eth_ez_dex_swaps_table_doc %}

-This table will contain all swap events in the ```fact_event_logs table```, joined along with the addresses of both tokens in the swap, the decimal adjusted prices, and the platform used for the swap.
+[BETA TABLE] - This table will contain all swap events in the ```fact_event_logs table```, joined along with the addresses of both tokens in the swap, the decimal adjusted prices, and the platform used for the swap.

 {% enddocs %}